The Doublefold Dream of Art

 Giorgio Napolitano, Valter Rossi and Achille Bonito Oliva

-Written by Amb.
+Curated by Amb.
 Umberto Vattani President of the ICE

 The intimate link between the ideal of beauty and the concrete dimension of making is one of the traits that most fascinates those who approach the Italian product.
 ICE is well aware of this and for this reason, everywhere in the world, it promotes and defends our creations.

-Whether it is a machine or a work of art, both are born from the skilled hands of a designer, often comparable to a true Master of Art: a name of strong suggestion, which the Italian has inherited from Iatino, indicating the at the same time the manual skill and the imaginative flair of someone who knows how to combine the beautiful with the useful, the immaterial charm with the tangibility of the object.
+Whether it is a machine or a work of art, both are born from the skilled hands of a designer, often comparable to a true Master of Art: a name of strong suggestion, which the Italian has inherited from Iatino, indicating the at the same time the manual skill and the imaginative flair of someone who knows how to combine beauty with the useful, the immaterial charm with the tangibility of the object.

 It is a capacity that is the result of a millenary tradition that was born in ancient Rome, when there was no great difference between noble art and craftsmanship: just look at the embossed and chiseled silver cups, the ornaments of the imperial courts, what remains of bronze artifacts or glass of the Caesars.